Proto133/repo-maker/README.md

 # repo-maker
-NPM package to create a skeleton repo based on your stack
+Web Application create a skeleton repo based on your stack